townmath/cisp400-reader/_sources/stack/queue.rst

     License".

 .. index::
-   pair: sequence containers; stack
+   pair: sequence containers; queue
-   pair: graph; std::stack
+   pair: graph; std::queue

 The queue class
 ===============
+A :container:`queue` is another special purpose container adapter that limits random element access to all parts of the storage.
+A *queue* is just another word for a line.
+Like a stack, a queue restricts element access to the ends.
+*Unlike* a stack, a queue allows access to both ends:

+- New elements can only be added to the "back" of the line
+- Elements can only be retrieved from the "front" of the line.

+Imagine a line at the bank or a store.
+An orderly queue means that the people who get in line first are the first customers called.
+This is the guarantee :container:`queue` enforces.
+A queue is a FIFO (first-in, first-out) data structure.

-The :container:`std::queue <queue>` is a container adapter that gives the programmer the functionality of a queue - specifically, a FIFO (first-in, first-out) data structure.
+The :container:`std::queue <queue>` is a container adapter that gives the programmer the functionality of a queue.

 The class template acts as a wrapper to the underlying container - only a specific set of functions is provided.